nmillin/uw_madison_omega/README.txt

             explains this much better than I.

       -By default the dropdown hover box will be 600px wide.
-For menu items, like RESEARCH, that only have 2 columns, the 600px is too wide.  --Future will add code so you can just add a class to the menu item.
+For menu items, like RESEARCH, that only have 2 columns, the 600px is too wide.  --Future will add code so you can just add a class to the menu item, but right now menu_attributes is not compatable w/ Megamenu.
             -Find the id and add it to the css selector by "smaller dropdown megamenu" ex. - each Megamenu parent will have a list-item like
                   <li id="megamenu-mlid-###".....  where the ### are numbers